MahApps/MahApps.Metro/guides/about.md

 ## Fonts

 Segoe UI, Segoe WP and Zegoe UI are all Microsoft/Ascender fonts.
 They will not be embedded in MahApps.Metro.

+## Interoperability

+In order to maintain compatibility for both .NET 4.0 and 4.5, we make use of the Microsoft.Windows.Shell in the former.